Bring some good shit into your life!

 I understand how your reflection can lie to you every day.
 The biggest lie of all: that you have to change who you are to become more attractive, smarter, stronger.
 The irony is that the more beautiful you strive to be on the outside, the uglier you feel on the inside.

 You try to look like a beautiful Bird-of-Paradise Flower but you feel like a Stinky Squid.
 You hide your spots and imperfections with foundation, instant fillers, and Insta-filters.
 Anything is better than showing your true colors.

 Sounds familiar?
 I know, it sucks, but the good news is you have the right book in your hands.

 You hide your spots and imperfections with foundation, instant fillers, and Insta-filters.
 Anything is better than showing your true colors.

 “Wow!
 I read it all in one go, I got completely absorbed by it.
 You really put yourself out there, which makes this book incredibly unique!
 I enjoyed reading it and I also liked the fact that you mention more than once that there isn’t just one solution.
 I will definitely recommend it to family and friends!”

 “Jessica’s writing style is captivating, making me connect to her story.
 I follow her into the depths – and at times, that can be intense.
 But just as quickly, she brings me up to the surface.
 I don’t get stuck in the depths at any point, making it a pleasant book to read.”

 About the author

-Jessica Scheper (1983) is an online yoga coach and writer.
-At the age of seventeen, she lost her father to depression.
+Jessica Scheper (1983) is a Dutch content specialist, yoga teacher, and mental health advocate.
+At seventeen, she lost her father to depression.
 The consequences of that loss put her on the path of yoga.
 She freed herself from a panic disorder, depression, and chronic gut problems.
 A digital nomad and surfer, she loves to follow the sun.